Blood and Marrow Transplant and Cellular Therapy

 Submit request or call to make an appointment.

-Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, has been home to the Hanna Catherine Evans Bone Marrow and Stem Cell Transplant Program since 1993.
-It is the region’s only blood and marrow transplant program dedicated to helping kids.
+Norton Children’s Cancer Institute has been home to the Hanna Catherine Evans Bone Marrow and Stem Cell Transplant Program since 1993.
+It is the region’s only blood and marrow transplant program dedicated to caring for kids.
 The program is made up of a dedicated team of clinicians and supporting staff specially trained to provide comprehensive care to pediatric patients who need blood and bone marrow transplants.

-Norton Children’s Hospital is a member of the Pediatric Blood & Marrow Transplant Consortium and the Blood and Marrow Transplant Clinical Trials Network.
+Norton Children’s Hospital is a member of the Pediatric Transplantation & Cellular Therapy Consortium (PTCTC) and the Blood & Marrow Transplant Clinical Trials Network.
 It also is accredited by the Foundation for the Accreditation of Cellular Therapy for high-quality care of transplant patients.

-The purpose of a blood and marrow transplant, or blood stem cell transplant, is to replace diseased bone marrow with healthy marrow.
-Marrow is the spongy material in the center of bones that contains blood stem cells, immature but versatile mother cells from which red blood cells, white blood cells and platelets develop.
+The purpose of a hematopoietic stem cell transplant (blood or marrow transplant) is to replace diseased bone marrow with healthy marrow.
+Bone marrow is the spongy material in the center of bones that contains blood stem cells, which are immature but versatile mother cells from which red blood cells, white blood cells and platelets develop.

 Bone marrow makes three types of blood cells: